 The real hybrid car – not just a Prius

-Since Toyota has bequeathed the Prius on us, all eyes are on hybrid cars.
+Since Toyota has bequeathed the Prius to us, all eyes are on hybrid cars.
 And it’s hard not to admire the technology that has gone in.
 It’s also hard not to have a heart attack at the sight of the price tag that comes with a Prius – or indeed other hybrid cars.
-This technology comes at a hefty premium but it still falls far short of what a real hybrid – as according to me and some other crazies just like me – would look like.
+This technology comes at a hefty premium but it still falls far short of what a real hybrid – according to me and some other crazies just like me – would look like.

-Before we look at what I think a hybrid must really be – let’s take a look at the advantages and pitfalls of some of the modus operandi out there (or coming up soon).
+Before we look at what I think a hybrid must be – let’s take a look at the advantages and pitfalls of some of the modus operandi out there (or coming up soon).

 But they have a hitch.
 They are not easy to fuel (if you consider hanging for at least 30 minutes multiple times a day onto the grid is easy, then you are better organized and more patient than I am) and second, their operative range even with a full load (that will take more than 30 minutes loading) still sucks.
 It makes electricity the realm of city zippers in small cars and some exotics for showing off in the public transport sector.